karnkaul/LittleEngine3D/README.md

 - 2 => `vec2 aTexCoord`

 #### Uniforms
-The engine will set these built-in uniforms (default names shown) when drawing a mesh; shaders may choose to use any subset of these:
+The engine will set some built-in uniforms when drawing a mesh, shaders may choose to use any subset of them; refer to `le3d/env/env.hpp` for an up-to-date list of built-ins.
-- Vertex:
-	- `mat4 model`		// Model Matrix
-	- `mat4 normals`	// Normals Matrix
-	- Transform:
-		- `int transform.isUI`				// Whether to use a UI projection matrix
-		- `int transform.isInstanced`		// Whether to use instance VBO or uniform model
-- Fragment:
-	- `vec4 tint`
-	- Material:
-		- `int material.isTextured`			// Whether shader should use sampler2Ds
-		- `int material.isLit`				// Whether shader should use lighting
-		- `int material.isOpaque`			// Whether shader should force alpha as 1.0
-		- `float material.hasSpecular`		// Whether shader should use specular texture(s)
-		- `float material.shininess`		// Specular shininess
-		- `sampler2D material.diffuseN`		// Diffuse texture(s)
-		- `sampler2D material.specularN`	// Specular texture(s)
-		- Albedo:
-			- `vec4 material.albedo.ambient`
-			- `vec4 material.albedo.diffuse`
-			- `vec4 material.albedo.specular`

 Monolithic shaders can be reused for multiple `Material`s (lit, textured, opaque, etc) by branching on the corresponding uniforms (individual shaders can skip declaring/using them entirely); however, there are no uniforms to indicate number of textures in use, for performance reasons / OpenGL 3.3 limitations (sampler arrays can only be indexed with constant expressions).
 Cubemaps like Skyboxes will require their own shader that declares a `samplerCube`.